Skip to main content

 • To implement a “teach the teacher” model of health education that can be scaled locally, nationally, and internationally.

-Therefore, we have created our COVID-19 course for elementary to high school level students.
+Therefore, we have created our public health courses for elementary to high school level students.

 Course

-We offer our COVID-19 curriculum to early elementary, elementary, middle, and high school levels.
+We offer our curriculums to early elementary, elementary, middle, and high school levels.
 Each lesson is presented by trained instructors and consists of 30-minute lecture with an additional 10-15 minutes for questions and answers.
 We provide worksheets, as well as a digital workbook, for students and teachers.
-In each session, instructors cover the following topics:

 Volunteers